 The best part about working from home is the 'no dress code policy.'
 You can be in your PJs and no one would give you grief about it but with frequent work video calls that may no longer work for you, especially if you want to be taken seriously.
 That's why it's always best to throw on a decent pair of clothes that will help you look presentable but also get you in the work mode.
 And in case you have to move around during the call, you don't have to be embarrassed about your Panda PJs as you would be looking totally professional in your work pants.

 One of the most important aspects of taking a work video call is a quiet environment with no distraction.
 But that's not always possible, especially in this situation, as so many of us are working from home.
 So, the second-best option is to get your headphones or earphones.
 Most headphones have a better mic than your laptop/computer, and that improves the call exponentially.
 And if they come with noise cancellation or isolation even better.

 Also, as an act of courtesy, keep your mic on mute unless you are talking to keep the noise at a minimum.

-Our suggestion would be to go for Noise Shots XO wireless earphones or any of the Bluetooth earphones, they look smart and get the job done.
+Our suggestion would be to go for Noise Shots XO wireless earphones or any of the BT earphones, they look smart and get the job done.
 Our suggestion would be to go for Noise Shots XO wireless earphones.
 They look smart and get the job done.

 Test your Call